gitpan/Text-SenseClusters/Testing/preprocess/plain/text2sval/README.txt

 ----------------------

 Tests written in testA*.sh test text2sval.pl under normal conditions.
-Run normal-op.sh to run all test cases testA*.sh

 Test A1:	Tests text2sval when instance ids and sense tags of TEXT
 		instances are provided in the KEY file